RyanShort13110/RyanShort13110/README.md

-Hey, I'm Ryan
+Hello there, I'm Ryan
 =====================

 MERN Stack Software Engineer
 ----------------------------

 A creative and forward-thinking Web Developer who creates cutting-edge websites and applications for high-profile clients with challenging demands and visions.
 Skilled project manager, team leader, and analytical problem-solver with top-notch organizational, scheduling, and code verification skills.
-An avid gamer, music enjoyer, and puzzle solver.
-Open to collaboration!
+A life-long musician and lover of synthesizers and all things modular.
+Always open to collaboration so feel free to reach out via email!

 *   🖥️  See my portfolio at [ryan-short.netlify.app](http://ryan-short.netlify.app)
 *   ✉️  You can contact me at [ryanshort.webdev@gmail.com](mailto:ryanshort.webdev@gmail.com)